Troubleshooting

 Solution: Ensure you are importing the correct JSON file.
 Export a new settings file if the current file is corrupted.

-A screenshot of the missing subkeys error popup in Mozilla Firefox.
+A screenshot of the missing subkeys error popup.

 Invalid settings file toast

-Reason: The file you uploaded couldn’t be decoded as valid JSON or didn’t have a .json file extension.
+Reason: The data you imported couldn’t be decoded as valid JSON or didn’t have a .json file extension.

-Solution: Check that the file you uploaded was a valid JSON file.
+Solution: Check that the data you uploaded was actual JSON.
 Export a new settings file if the current file is corrupted.

 A screenshot of the invalid settings file toast error popup.